 Bulworth is the most politically radical film from Hollywood since, well, Warren Beatty’s Reds.
-It slashes at the two-party system in America, corporate domination of economic life, corrupted mass media, and racial injustice.
+It slashes at the two-party system in America, corporate domination of economic life including healthcare, corrupted mass media, and racial injustice.
 Unlike Reds, which employed realistic techniques to evoke the revolutionary fervor surrounding the Bolshevik Revolution, Bulworth is a tragicomedy.
 Its humor often becomes farce, a kind of cinema of the absurd.
 The language and images are particularly sensationalistic.
 Sometimes rather than mocking society as spectacle, Bulworth becomes that spectacle.
 In so doing, thoughtful observations about America at the end of the century lose some of their sting.

 The film opens with a left-liberal senator from California, Jay Billington Bulworth, watching his reelection campaign tapes with growing despair.
 On the walls of his office are photographs from the 1960s, when Bulworth was part of the civil-rights and antiwar movements.
 To survive politically, he has become a Clinton New Democrat, but the psychological cost has been mortal.
 Bulworth concludes that he has nothing to live for and puts out a contract on his life.
 Before doing so, however, he forces the point man of the insurance lobby to write him a $10-million life insurance policy.
 In exchange, Bulworth agrees to kill in committee legislation that would provide universal access to low-cost insurance for all Americans.